SPHINCS+

-SPHINCS^{+}, also known officially as SLH-DSA, is a post-quantum signature scheme selected by the NIST for the FIPS 205 standard of the post-quantum standardisation process.
+SPHINCS^{+} is a post quantum digital signature scheme that is based on cryptographic hash functions.
+As a part of the NIST Post-Quantum Cryptography Standardization process, a version of the scheme was elected by the NIST to be the basis of the Stateless Hash-based Digital Signature Algorithm (SLH-DSA) and was standardized as FIPS 205.

 Design

 SPHINCS^{+} is based on a one-time signature scheme called WOTS^{+} (a modified version of the Winternitz one-time signature scheme), a few-time signature scheme called FORS (Forest of Random Subsets) and Merkle trees.

 When signing, the message is signed with a FORS key.
 The FORS key is signed with a WOTS^{+} key that is a leaf of a merkle tree.
 The root of the tree is then signed with another WOTS^{+} key that is itself a leaf of another tree.
 That tree's root is again signed with a WOTS^{+}.
 The number of layers of trees is a parameter that is specified as part of the algorithm.
 This "tree of trees" is called a hypertree.
 The root of the top tree is the public key.
 The signature consists of the FORS key and its signature, the WOTS^{+} keys with their signatures and inclusion proofs for the merkle tree and a random value called R that was used to generate the path in the hypertree.

 In order to verify a signature, the verifier first verifies the first WOTS^{+} key's inclusion proof against the public key and then verifies the key's signature of the next root.
 Then, they check the next WOTS^{+} key's inclusion proof against the new root.
 This goes on until the last WOTS^{+} key is reached, which is then used to verify the FORS key.
 That key is then used to actually verify the message's signature.

 All WOTS^{+} keys and FORS keys are generated deterministically from the private key.
 During signing, the signer generates a random bit string called R and hashes it together with the message.
 Parts of the resulting hash are used to select the path through the hypertree while the rest is signed with the FORS key.